google/WebFundamentals/src/content/en/updates/2017/02/chrome-57-deprecations.md

 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=568184)

-## Remove RTCRtcpMuxPolicy of "negotiate"
+## Deprecate RTCRtcpMuxPolicy of "negotiate"

 The `rtcpMuxPolicy` is used by Chrome to specify its preferred policy regarding use of RTP/RTCP multiplexing.
 In Chrome 57, we changed the default